Round Table: Indigenous Art and Activism

 The conference will be moderated by Elisa Tripotin.

 Elisa Tripotin is a doctoral student in the Sociology Department at UQAM, focusing on urban aboriginal activism.
-In charge of the Sociology of Aboriginals in Canada course, she is co-organizing this round table with the aim of making aboriginal voices more visible in universities.
+In charge of the Sociology of Indigenous in Canada course, she is co-organizing this round table with the aim of making Indigenous voices more visible in universities.

 Need support?